 Buen Retiro Park

-A large park offering beautiful views of fountains, gardens and more.
-You can rent a boat and row in the lake or go to Palacio de Cristal, Madrid’s Crystal Palace.
-If you have a day to slow down and unwind, Retiro park is definitely a great place to visit.
+A large park offering beautiful views of fountains, gardens, and more.
+You can rent a boat in the lake or go to Palacio de Cristal, Madrid’s Crystal Palace.
+If you have a day to slow down and unwind, Retiro Park is a great place to visit.

 Royal Palace of Madrid